Jonathan2251/lbd/source/gpu.rst

 As a result, it saves part of compiling time from glsl to gpu instructions on-line since spir-v is IR of level closing to llvm IR [#spirvwiki]_.
 In addition, vulkan api reduces gpu drivers efforts in optimization and code generation [#vulkanapiwiki]_.
-These standard provide user programmer option in using vulkan/spir-v or OpenGL/glsl, and allow them to pre-compile glsl into spir-v to saving part of on-line compiling time.
+These standards provide user programmer option in using vulkan/spir-v or OpenGL/glsl, and allow them to pre-compile glsl into spir-v to saving part of on-line compiling time.

 With vulkan and spir-v standard, the gpu can be used in OpenCL for Parallel Programming of Heterogeneous Systems [#opencl]_ [#computekernelwiki]_.
+And once OpenCL glows into a popular standard and more languages and frame work will support OpenCL language, GPU will take more jobs from CPU [#opencl-wiki-supported-lang]_.

 Now, you find llvm IR expanding from cpu to gpu becoming influentially more and more.
 And actually, llvm IR expanding from version 3.1 to now as I feel.